 top of page

-Rabbanit Leah Sarna is the Spiritual Leader of Kehillat Sha'arei Orah and a member of the faculty at the Drisha Institute for Jewish Education.
+Rabbanit Leah Sarna is the Spiritual Leader of Kehillat Sha'arei Orah and a member of the faculties of the International Beit Din and the Drisha Institute for Jewish Education.
 Trained at Migdal Oz, Yale University and Yeshivat Maharat, she is a sought-after speaker and award-winning educator who has taught Torah in Orthodox synagogues and Jewish communal settings around the world.

 BENA1703.jpeg